What's on in your community

 IT sessions to help anyone in the community struggling with IT, laptops, emails and smart phones.

-Crook Community Association.
+Crook Community Centre.

 Wednesday mornings 10:oo – 11.30am.